-Razor manufacturers have convinced consumers that more blades make for a superior shave.
-These companies are trying to outdo each other at how many blades they can wedge into their razors.
+Razor manufacturers have long convinced consumers that more blades provide a superior shave.
+These companies are outdoing each other at the most number of blades each can wedge into their razors.
 Now, there are razors with 7 blades!
 When will this madness stop?
 Are more blades really better?

 Let's cut to the facts.

 The truth is, a single blade will provide just as close a shave as multiple blades.
 Extra blades are more likely to cause ingrown hairs, razor burn, or get clogged with hair, dead skin, and bacteria.

 That's where our best safety razor selection glides in.

 The classic safety razor is making a huge comeback–and for good reason.
 A safety razor gives a smooth shave with less irritation.
 It’s economical, eco-friendly, and will last a lifetime.
 And let’s face it, shaving old school style will make you feel like a badass.

 We know it can be quite daunting to choose a safety razor from so many brands and models available.
 So, we’ve spent hours on research, testing, and poring over hundreds of reviews to come up with a catalogue of the best safety razors around.
 Additionally, we ranked our picks according to categories to cover every budget and specification.